NationalSecurityAgency/ghidra/GhidraDocs/GhidraClass/BSim/BSimTutorial_Evaluating_Matches.md

 1. Click in the left panel of the decompile diff window and press ``Ctrl-F``.
 1. Enter ``FUN_`` and search for matched function calls where the callee in the left window has a default name and the callee in the right window has a non-default name.
-1. Right-click on one of the matched tokens and select the **Compare Matching Callees** action.
+1. Right-click on one of the matched tokens and perform the **Compare Matching Callees** action.
 1. In the comparison of the callees, apply the function signature and data types from the right function to the left function.
    Verify that the update is reflected in the decompiler diff view of the callers.

-# Exercise: Multiple Comparisons
+## Exercise: Multiple Comparisons

 The function shown in a panel is controlled by a drop-down menu at the top of the panel.
 This can be useful when you'd like to evaluate multiple matches to a single function.